lokeshrajeshbabu1999/Rockets_ReactNative_projects/ReadMe.md

-### I have started a new React Native project on the concept of Rockets
+### I have started a new React Native project on the concept of Rockets and the other details of the rockets.